freddiefrantzen/simplex/doc/controllers.md

 ]),
 ```

-If creating a a base controller that does not subclasse from the core:
+If creating a base controller that does not subclasse from the core:

 ```php
 'controller_dependencies' => [